c0fec0de/git-ws/docs/manual/fileref.rst

         └── file-in-main-repo.txt

-As you can see, the file ``link-in-workspace.txt`` is a symbolic link to the actual file in the main repository.
-This has some nice side effect: You can easily open the file in e.g. a text editor and make changes - they'll go directly to the actual file (and hence, can be committed to version control easily).
+As you can see, the file ``link-in-workspace.txt`` is a symbolic link to the current file in the main repository.
+This has some nice side effect: You can easily open the file in e.g. a text editor and make changes - they'll go directly to the current file (and hence, can be committed to version control easily).

 .. warning:: File Linking might not be supported by all operating systems